Is The ECB Behind The Curve?

 Welcome to Thoughts on the Market.
-I am Reza Moghadam, Morgan Stanley's Chief Economic Advisor.
+I am Reza Moghadam, Morgan Stanley's chief economic adviser.
 Along with my colleagues, we bring you a variety of market perspectives.
-Today, I'll be talking about what to expect from the European Central Bank and whether it is likely to follow the Federal Reserve and the Bank of England in raising interest rates this year.
+Today I'll be talking about the European Central Bank and whether it is likely to follow the Federal Reserve and the Bank of England in raising interest rates this year.
 It is Tuesday, February 1st at 2:00 p.m. in London.

-Thanks for listening.
-If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
-It helps more people to find the show.
+Thank you for listening.
+If you enjoy Thoughts on the Market, please take a moment to rate and review us on Apple Podcasts.
+It helps more people find the show.